Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with SPY (46 days) in the period of the last 3 years, the average time in days below previous high water mark of 44 days is lower, thus better.
+• Compared with the benchmark SPY (120 days) in the period of the last 5 years, the average time in days below previous high water mark of 158 days of Dr. Bernstein's No Brainer Portfolio is larger, thus worse.

 Performance (YTD)